ofirgall/dotfiles/README.md

 * tuis to try - slack, mail, calander, jira
 * autoupdate dotfiles on remote machines
 * better readme, readme on keymaps in nvim, split repos
+* oh-my-tmux to upstream instead of local copy

 ## Improvements Ideas
 * nvim? - signature renaming using tree sitter and LSP